Character-Centered Dialogue Generation from Scene-Level Prompts: Supplementary Material

-\paragraph{Memory Length and Long-form Generation.} The Recursive Narrative Bank (RNB) retains \textit{all} prior utterances by default (N = all), ensuring long-range dependency modeling and character continuity.
+The Recursive Narrative Bank (RNB) retains \textit{all} prior utterances by default (N = all), ensuring long-range dependency modeling and character continuity.
 Each dialogue turn remains compact (less than 100 characters), resulting in manageable prompt lengths.
 We have successfully generated stories with over 13 prior utterances without encountering token limits or degradation.
 This design supports scalable storytelling over extended sequences without truncation or loss of coherence.